valancej/documentation/_pro/getting-started/cloning-repos.md

 ## Building With Repos Via API

-Codeship Pro does not yet have an API for triggering building, but we will be launching an API for this purpose later in 2017.
+Codeship Pro does not yet have an API for triggering builds, but we will be launching an API for this purpose later in 2017.